apache/incubator-s2graph/README.md

 note that property value type should be **numeric**(byte, short, integer, float, double) or **boolean** or **string**.

-**indexProps** define primary index for this label(like `PRIMARY INDEX idx_xxx`(`p1, p2`) in RDBMS).
+**indices** define primary index for this label(like `PRIMARY INDEX idx_xxx`(`p1, p2`) in RDBMS).

-s2graph will automatically keep edges sorted according to this indexProps.
+s2graph will automatically keep edges sorted according to this indices.

-extra indexProps can be defined later when need multiple ordering on edges.
+extra index can be defined later when need multiple ordering on edges.

 **props** define meta datas that will not be affect the order of edges.